chriscerie/campus-maps/docs/DEPLOY.md

 ### Development on localhost

 When developing locally, MongoDB needs to be connected to work on localhost.
 The simplest way is to go to `src/index.ts` and replace the `mongodb://127.0.0.1:27017/Primary` string with the connection string from step 1.
 Since the string is supposed to be kept secret, ensure you don't commit the change.

+### Extra information
+If needed, contact Max Bonham on slack to get deployment help